conceptofproof/conceptofproof.github.io/_posts/2016-08-10-resize-and-store-all-image-uploads-in-the-cloud.md

 ~~~

+##Storing uploaded images to Amazons Cloud Storage

-In the next section of the tutorial we'll look at how to configure Amazon S3 to work seamlessly with Laravel.
+In the next section of the tutorial we'll look at how to configure _Amazon S3_ to work seamlessly with Laravel.

 To begin head over to AWS and create a new S3 bucket.
 I've created mine in IRELAND (eu-west-1), and named it 'mybucket'.